Duchenne Muscular Dystrophy

 - Boys will start to use a wheelchair around age 10‒12 because of increasing muscle weakness and tiredness with walking.

-- Breathing problems are carefully monitored with regular function tests (PFTs) and sleep studies.
+- Breathing problems are carefully monitored with regular pulmonary function tests (PFTs) and sleep studies.
 A pulmonologist (lung specialist) will prescribe medicines to treat infections and improve breathing.
-Regular flu shots and pneumonia shots are recommended.
+Kids with Duchenne MD should receive all routine vaccines, including an updated COVID-19 vaccine, annual flu shots and a vaccine to prevent pneumonia.
+Kids who are treated with steroids for a long time have weaker immune systems, so the doctor will recommend the vaccines that are most appropriate for them.

 - Heart function is monitored and medicines are given as needed to treat heart enlargement (cardiomyopathy) and irregular heart rhythms.